-6.1.3.
-Financial Statements
+6.1.3 Financial Statements

-The financial statements as of December 31, 2024 and 2023 attached to this integrated report were audited by Messrs.
+The financial statements as of December 31, 2024, and 2023 attached to this comprehensive report were audited by Messrs.
 Emmerich, Córdova y Asociados S.C.R.L. a member firm of Peat Marwick International Klynveld Main Goerdeler (KPMG), who issued their unqualified opinion.

-Changes in the persons responsible for the preparation
+Changes in the persons responsible for the preparation and review of financial information:

-Neither the General Manager nor the head accountant
+Neither the General Manager nor the head accountant have changed in the last two (2) years